Becoming a policy proposal author

 If you are not able to attend the Policy SIG meeting in person, you may ask the Secretariat to organize remote participation for you.

 The agenda for the next Policy SIG session will allocate time for your proposal to be presented, discussed, and decided.

-The presentation should be around 10-15 minutes in length.
-It should explain the Problem Statement your proposal is trying to address and provide details of the solution you are proposing.
-The agenda will allow around 30-45 minutes for your proposal, so the remaining time after your presentation will be devoted to questions and comments on your suggestion.
+Your presentation should be short, many participants will have already read your proposal.
+The agenda will allow around 30-45 minutes for your proposal, so the remaining time will be devoted to questions and comments on your idea.

-In making the consensus decision, the Chair(s) will consider the opinions and discussion on the mailing list as well as those from the SIG meeting.
-They will also consider input from remote participants at the SIG meeting.
+Following the discussion, the SIG Chair(s) will decide if the community has reached consensus.
+They will consider the opinions and discussion on the mailing list and at the SIG meeting.
+They will also consider input from remote participants.